emilygv/emilyvernon.com/services.md

 {% include hero_intro.html
-title= "Tell me more about your challenges" subtitle= "Book a call to explore how we can grow your brand with lasting impact." image= "/assets/images/services_conversation.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true
+title= "Tell me more about your challenges" subtitle= "Book a call to explore how we can grow your brand and find a clear way forward." image= "/assets/images/services_conversation.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true